 “Our Presidents, our Secretaries of Defence, as the Military can tell you, our Secretaries of State, our Special Trade representatives, and all 10 of our cabinet members have visited this country since we took office.
 That is not by accident, that is by design.
 And it is unprecedented.
 And it’s a reflection of the value we place on Brazil and the effort to deepen relations.”

 “American companies are competing for opportunities to do business in Brazil.
 We both know there’s a future in Biofuels and Aviation.
 Embraer and Boeing are jointly researching and testing the development of Biofuels and the capability to use it as jet fuel.
 If they’re successful, the market is limitless.”.
-(COA Elite member Boeing now owns Embraer).
+(COA Elite member Boeing later attempted to purchase Embraer).

 “And those of you who may have read accounts of the demise of America, the United States…I would point out ‘It’s never been a good bet, to bet against the United States of America.
 Never.’”